 That’s why it’s not a problem that Stardew doesn’t have an infinite progression of skills with exact values, but rather a loose and small set of level-ups with vague bonuses like “+1 to watering can proficiency”.
 What does that mean?
 Don’t worry about it.
 It’s not important.
 How much stamina do I have?
 I dunno, but the game tells you when you feel tired, so that’s fine.
 It’s okay that you can’t hold down a button and scoot gracefully down each line of your crops in a fluid motion.
 That would be too efficient, too corporate, it would miss the point.
 Time-consuming, somewhat-awkward labor is in itself a major part of the end goal of Stardew, of the message it is trying to send about the purifying and reifying quality of putting your hands in the soil.

 Do I necessarily agree with Stardew’s philosophy?
 Eh, not entirely.
 I don’t think that the nature/civilization dichotomy is anything other than an arbitrary distinction, for starters (after all, where else is civilization situated but inside of nature, composed of natural beings?).
-I also feel that there’s a good argument to be made that the Joja Corp. is not the unequivocal evil that they appear to be, given that the Joja Warehouse path measurably benefits Pelican Town in a way that 20 years of Lewis’ mayoral leadership fails to do (until you show up out of the blue to do literally everyone’s work for them, of course).
+You can’t negotiate your “return to nature” without property rights and inheritance being things, so this “return” takes place in a world of human laws and institutions and notions of private possession of the natural world, which… is that natural?
+I also feel that there’s a good argument to be made that the Joja Corp. is not the unequivocal evil that they appear to be, given that the Joja Warehouse path measurably benefits Pelican Town in a way that 20 years of Lewis’ mayoral leadership fails to do (until you show up out of the blue to do literally everyone’s work for them, of course, in your servitude to the beings that dwell there).
 But then, the fact that the Joja path is in the game at all is a testament to ConcernedApe’s depth of thought on these issues.
 It’s not so much that Stardew is wholeheartedly endorsing a “return to nature”, so much as the game is playing around with these ideas.

 All that said, I do think there’s merit to the generally environmentally-conscious message of the game, as well as its relaxed approach to game mechanics and systems.
 The manner in which Americans approach video games has fundamentally shifted in the years I’ve been alive and gaming, away from games-as-fun-diversion and toward games-as-exercise-in-efficiency/logistics, and if I can sound like an old lady for a second, I blame speedrunning and Diku-inspired MMOs, such as WoW, for the shift.
 MMOs in the post-WoW era contain a massive bloat of tedious, meaningless content, usually with the only new content coming out at the endgame, which incentivizes finding the optimal and most efficient blood-soaked swath forward to the end so as not to waste time unnecessarily on the “boring stuff”.
 Speedrunning’s focus on efficiency needs no further explanation, but I feel the massive rise in its popularity has eclipsed other ways of approaching gameplay.
 The most efficient path through a game is not always the de facto best way to play, and in fact often leads to dramatic restrictions in your available options for play.
 Though many find this sort of thing fun, I personally do not, and it’s interesting to me to see a game wholeheartedly embracing the inefficient, the clunky, the outdated, the “natural”.